ExpressLRS/Docs/docs/software/mfd-crossbow.md

 ### What do I need?
 - An ELRS transmitter module with internal TX-Backpack.
-- A Backpack-capable receiver - this can be an ESP-based ExpressLRS receiver, or for better WiFi perfomance, you can also use an ESP32 dev board, etc.
+- A Backpack-capable receiver - this can be an ESP-based ExpressLRS receiver, or for better WiFi performance, you can also use an ESP32 dev board, etc.
 - An MFD Crossbow (mini or full size) tracker
 - ELRS LUA script installed on your handset
 - A GPS-equipped craft with an ELRS receiver